my8bird/nodejs-secure-random/README.md

 Purpose
 -------
 Javascripts Math.random is not very random.
 This library attempts to use the NodeJS crypto library to generate random numbers more randomly.

-This has not been tested yet using an entropy validator but should be better then the normal randomness.
+According to ent the entropy of Node's Math.random is 3.304235.
+Using this module the entropy is 3.451241.
+I am not able to determine how much this is but atleast secure_random is better.
+If anyone has ideas to improve the code or how to test it those would be greatly appreciated.

 Install
 -------